Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - <img src="images/Least10_Countries_By_Rreported_Deaths.png" width="300">
 - **Least 10 Countries By Reported Deaths:**
 - In this analysis, the countries listed among the least 10 by reported Covid-19 deaths exhibit minimal mortality rates, which may indeed be influenced by factors such as low population density:
-- __Burundi:__ With 15 new deaths, Burundi's low population density, favorable geographical and racial factors, and effective containment measures likely contributed to its minimal mortality rates.
+- __Burundi:__ With 15 reported new deaths, Burundi's low population density, favorable geographical and racial factors, and effective containment measures likely contributed to its minimal mortality rates.
 - __Vanuatu:__ Reporting 14 new deaths, Vanuatu's remote location and sparse population may help limit the spread of the virus and subsequent fatalities.
 - __Tonga:__ Tonga reported 12 new deaths, benefitting from its isolated geographical location and small population, which aids in preventing widespread transmission and fatalities.
 - __Anguilla:__ With 12 new deaths, Anguilla's low population density and stringent public health measures likely contribute to its minimal mortality rates.